Research and Findings

-In 1852, he was admitted to the Royal Academy for his research into magnetism and the polarisation of light.
-In 1853, Tyndall was appointed Professor of Physics and Natural Philosophy at the Royal Institution in London.
-He also continued to be involved in research and worked on electromagnetism, thermodynamics, bacteriology and glacier movements.
+In 1852 he was admitted to the Royal Academy on the strength of his research in magnetism and the polarisation of light.
+In 1853, Tyndall was appointed professor of physics and natural philosophy at the Royal Institution in London.
+He also continued to be involved in research and was concerned with electromagnetism, thermodynamics, bacteriology and glacial movements.
 The Irish researcher was awarded honorary doctorates by several universities, and numerous scientific societies accepted him as an honorary member.

 Stays in Switzerland and on the Belalp